top of page

 • Wide toe box - a wide toe box allows your toes to splay out like nature intended.

-• No arch support - allows your foot to strengthen and maintain it’s own arch support without unneeded assistance.
+• No arch support - allows your foot to strengthen and maintain its own arch support without unneeded assistance.

-There are many different brands and styles of barefoot shoes on the market, it’s important to understand that just because it says barefoot or minimalist in the name, doesn’t mean it is ideal for strength training.
-For example, barefoot hiking shoes share many of the same characteristics as most barefoot shoes but they may have a slightly thicker sole and some additional traction in order to protect you from sharp rocks or whatever else you might step on while out on the trail.
-While this is great for that application, for strength training we want a very thin sole with a less aggressive pattern in order to maximize our feel of the ground.
+There are many different brands and styles of barefoot shoes on the market, It’s important to understand that just because it says barefoot or minimalist in the name, doesn’t mean it is ideal for strength training.
+For example, barefoot hiking shoes share many of the same characteristics as most barefoot shoes, but they may have a slightly thicker sole and some additional traction in order to protect you from sharp rocks or whatever else you might step on while out on the trail.
+While this is great for that application, for strength training, we want a very thin sole with a less aggressive pattern in order to maximize our feel of the ground.

 MY FAVORITE BAREFOOT SHOES FOR STRENGTH TRAINING